Death of the Soul

 "Great, take the trainees out for me," James smiled smugly.

 Tom muttered to himself, he turned to leave.
-"No way, don't forget the meeting."
+"No way, don't forget to check in with me later."
 Li'Chin perked up, smiling expectantly.
-"You're not coming."
+"Not you."

 "Oh," Li'Chin sighed in disappointment.
 Tom walked out, still muttering to himself.